viviandotdev/ObsidianVault/30 Notes/Protocol to Overcome Procrastination.md

 *   **Reduces Decision Fatigue:** By cycling through, you're not making a *big* decision about what to do *all day*; you're just making a *small* decision about the next 15-25 minutes.
 *   **Discover Your Flow:** It allows you to "taste test" your tasks and see which one genuinely captures your interest and energy in the moment, leading to more productive deep work.
 *   **Builds Consistency:** Even if you only do 15-25 minutes on several things, you've still made progress, which builds confidence and habits.

----

-This framework is excellent for anyone struggling with getting started on a diverse set of personal or professional goals.
-It prioritizes *action* over perfect planning, and that's often the key to unlocking productivity.